Investigating the paranormal with science, technology and parapsychology

-It seems more likely that ITC insertion perhaps occurs during the audio processing stage (or demodulation) when the audio signal is removed from the carrier.
+However, it seems more likely that ITC insertion occurs during the audio processing stage (or demodulation) when the audio signal is removed from the carrier.
 The P-SB7 device is capable of direct audio coupling when placed in close proximity to audio emission sources.

 Either rationale may explain why P-SB7/ITC audio is heard over several frequency steps for the radio receiver and across radio bands.
 Put another way, P-SB7/ITC audio is essentially EVP that are heard in real-time.

 Nonetheless in light of these cautions, recommend future P-SB7 experimentation is performed in conjunction with an RF Spectrum Analyzer to visualize RF environmentals.
 Also experimentation with EVP and ITC might employ various signal conditioning techniques to include noise suppression or bandpass filtering to block unwanted transmissions and noise.